zlsa/lsp/ideas.md

   RCS, and 6 for stacking the most tanks possible); the lowest number that satisfies both is 12.
 (This is so that graphically, radially attached objects are always attached to a flat surface.)
+* With low-poly art, it might be worth it to procedurally generate all of the parts on the fly (e.g. a 4m fuel tank is virtually identical to a 2m fuel tank).

 ## Physics